mricon/korgalore/docs/usage.rst

 .. note::
    This command only works with targets that support folders/labels.
-   Maildir targets don't support labels.
+   Maildir targets don't support labels, and IMAP targets deliver to a single folder only.

 This is useful for: